 [ Read: Small Rangoli Designs ]

-So these were the top 16 Pongal kolam designs for you to try at home.
+So these were the top 16 Pongal kolam designs for you to try in 2018.
 Do try different colors and ingredients to make your rangoli.
 We surely hope you will be ready for our next collection.
 Let us know your thoughts below.

 Latest posts by Shabby (see all)